Pr0gram-Creat0r-1/PyBroom/README.md

 List of functions:
 1. remove_variables(file_path): will remove unused variables from the specified file.
 Will also save a list of used variables to a separate python file.
 Will save a list of all variables to a different python file.
 2. remove_local_variables(file_path): removes unused local variables
+3. beautify(file_path): Inproves code readability.
+Should only be used when you are absolutely desperate, since it affects strings and comments as well as the actual code (if you have a sensitive string that needs to be a certain way, then this function may cause it to cease to work).

 Notes:
 1. It is HIGHLY recommended that you create a copy of your uncleaned file before using PyBroom.